 - the Governor-General in Council.

-All appointees to Crown bodies must receive letters of appointment upon appointment.
-Letters of appointment for Crown appointees should follow prescribed guidelines and be supplemented with additional material appropriate to the appointee.
+All appointees to Crown bodies must receive a letter of appointment, which follows the below guidelines and is supplemented with additional material appropriate to the appointee.

 The letter should include the following information:

 - the proper name of the board or office